CHILD WELFARE MANUAL

 5.2.18 Inappropriate Report Conclusion

 This determination is applicable when a report is received that does not contain allegations of abuse or neglect specified in Missouri State Child Abuse and Neglect statute (Section 210 RSMo).
-An inappropriate report conclusion may also be applicable, if under further review, it does not meet the definition of the CA/N Condition it was screened in under (refer to Section 2, Chapter 2.1.2.1, CA/N Conditions).
+An inappropriate report conclusion may also be appropriate, if under further review, it does not meet the definition of the CA/N Condition it was screened in under (refer to Section 2, Chapter 2.1.2.1, CA/N Conditions).

 It is important to differentiate between an unsubstantiated Investigation or a no services needed Family Assessment/Juvenile Assessment and the inappropriate report conclusion.
 Failure to find evidence of abuse or neglect does not constitute an inappropriate report.
 A report should be coded as inappropriate only if it does not meet criteria for an Investigation, Family Assessment, or Juvenile Assessment response.